What We Do

-The Office of the Registrar facilitates the mission of the College through our support of the Office of Academic Affairs and the faculty.
+The Office of the Registrar facilitates the mission of the University through our support of the Office of Academic Affairs and the faculty.
 We are dedicated to providing professional, student centered services; to maintaining the highest ethical standards and integrity in all that we do; and to open, honest, and collegial communications with our various constituent groups both on and off campus.

 - Mohawk Valley Consortium - details and list of participating institutions